 This gym is one I know personally and does a great job of marketing themselves with customer case studies.
 In the building, they display “before and after” photos, and on their website and social media, they continually remind us of the success their customers are seeing.

 Each customer case study is written in the customer’s voice and describes the results and process in a different way.
 I love that they don’t just include model-like results and instead, focus on what is important for that customer.
 You can see their customer case studies page here.

-If you’re looking to write your own customer case studies, check out our step-by-step guide.
+If you’re looking to write your own customer case studies, check out our “How to Write a Case Study” Cheat Sheet.
 It’s not that hard and case studies can help you achieve some fantastic results.